rafalkac02/adform-exam-1/README.md

 ## Getting Started
-The project is build with:
+The project is built with:
 - Scala
 - sbt

 ## Usage
-- Clone the repository to chosen directory with `git clone https://github.com/rafalkac02/adform-exam-1` command.
+- Clone the repository to the chosen directory with `git clone https://github.com/rafalkac02/adform-exam-1` command.
-- Run application with `sbt run` command in the same directory
+- Run the application with `sbt run` command in the same directory
-- Test application with `sbt test` command
+- Test the application with `sbt test` command

 ## Troubleshooting